-It’s hard to control the cost of some monthly bills and expenses.
+These days it’s hard to control the cost of some monthly bills and expenses.
 Other than telling my kids, “Shut the front door!
 We are not paying to heat the outdoors!”, there’s not much I can do to lower the price of the heating bill in the winter.
-And while I can’t totally control the grocery prices, this is one area of the budget that I feel like I have a little more control over and I like to find ways to keep the grocery bill as low as I can each week.
+And while there is nothing I can do about the grocery prices, this is one area of the budget that I feel like I have a little more control over.
+Therefore, I love to find ways to keep the grocery bill as low as I can each week.
 Here are a few tips and tricks that I have learned about how to save money on groceries.

 Write a list and stick to it